 - Have the group sit around a large table or kneel in a circle on the floor.
 Everyone should place their hands out in front of them, palms down on the floor or the table.

 - Have each person raise their right hand and place it over the left hand of the person on their right.
-This way, each person’s left and right hand are separated by the right hand of the person on their left and the left hand of the person on their right.
-The object is to tap hands in the order that hands are placed on the table or floor.
+In other words, each person’s left and right hand are separated by the right hand of the person on their left and the left hand of the person on their right.
+Video demonstration here.

 - The objective of the game is to tap hands in the order that hands are placed on the table or floor.
 Have a few practice rounds if necessary.